 Causes and consequences of the war

-Alter a single action or condition, and an event might have turned out differently.
+Alter a single action or condition, and an event might have turned out differently."

 Source: Seixas, Peter, and Tom Morton.
-The Big Six Historical
+The Big Six Historical Thinking Concepts.
+Toronto: Nelson Education, 2013.
+102

-You can test out this theory.
+You can test out this theory that the events of history were not inevitable.

-Now that you’ve seen summaries of the long-term and immediate causes of the First World War, do you think the war was inevitable?
+Now that you’ve examined summaries of the long-term and immediate causes of the First World War, do you think the war was inevitable?
 Was there one single event or action that caused the war?

 If you could go back in time and change one thing to prevent the war from happening, what would it be?
 Make sure you explain your reasoning.